skiadas/SoftwareDevelopmentPracticumCourse/activities/activity11-3tddWorkPlan.md

 			- https://github.com/sdp-resources/FacultyElectionsProject
 			- https://github.com/sdp-resources/HanoverArchiveProject

-	- If you already have a local copy of the project that you have been working off of, you will need to start by pulling down any changes that your other team members have checked in.
+	- **If you already have a local copy of the project**, you will need to start by **pulling down** any changes that your other team members have checked in.

 		- *VCS -> Git -> Pull*

-3. Turn the RGR pyramid o that the red, "write a failing test" side is facing you and your partner.
+3. Turn the RGR pyramid so that the red, "write a failing test" side is facing you and your partner.

 4. Use the feature TODO list to remind yourself about the next test you plan to write.

 	- Right click on the "test" folder and create a new Java class.

 	- Begin writing your test.
-(If you need a reminder about what a JUnit test looks like, open the Bowing project and look at the tests there.)
+(If you need a reminder about what a JUnit test looks like, open the Bowling project and look at the tests there.)

-5. Continue the "Red-Green-Refactor" process, **being dilligent about maintaining the feature TODO List!**
+5. Continue the "Red-Green-Refactor" cycle:

 	- Each time you finish a "Red-Green-Refactor" cycle, check off the test and any related tasks you have completed.
+	- **Maintain your TODO List:**
-	- Every time you think of a new test or something you want to try, write it down on the feature TODO list (even if it is just the very next test you decide  to write).
+		- Every time you think of a new test or something you want to try, write it down on the feature TODO list.
 		- Write down things that you do not know now to do and will need to figure out, for example, "Figure out how to open and display an image from within a java program."

-6. Use your last tomato working as partners to make sure the code you have written is clean, refactored, and that all tests are running.

-7. Push your changes to the project repository:

-	- *VCS -> Commit*
+		- Use the TODO list not only to keep track of task backlog, but also to help keep yourself on track.
+Jot down ideas and questions rather than getting distracted from your current task.
+Address these questions and items AFTER you have completed your current task.
+	- **After every RGR cycle:**
+		a.
+Pull (*VCS -> Git -> Pull*)
+		b. **Resolve conflicts** - *ask for help, and do not move on until conflicts are resolved*
+		c.
+Commit (*VCS -> Commit*)
-	- *VCS -> Git -> Push*
+		d.
+Push (*VCS -> Git -> Push*)

-	- Ask if you need help resolving any conflicts.
+6. During your last tomato, plan your tomato so that you can end on as clean a slate as possible.